 Mammals give birth to live young, whereas amphibians’ delivery occurs externally.
 Mammals are warm-blooded, while amphibians are cold-blooded.
 Mammals can live in all habitats and have muted colors, unlike amphibians.
 Some amphibians can regenerate their limbs.

-If you want to read more about the differences and the similarities between both groups of animals, please read on.
+If you want to read more about the differences and similarities between both groups of animals, please read on.

 What Are The Similarities Between Mammals And Amphibians?

 Mammals and amphibians are both vertebrates.
-This means that they both have a similar skeletal system with a backbone and a central nervous system.
+This means they both have a similar skeletal system with a backbone and a central nervous system.

 By comparison, insects, mollusks, and arthropods are invertebrates because there is no backbone.
 While this might come as a surprise when you see something like a newt swimming around in a pond, they have spines with tiny vertebrae, just like us.

 Amphibians are semi-aquatic and can survive on land out of the water for short periods.
 They do so by breathing air into their lungs as a mammal does.

 Amphibians can also absorb oxygen and water through their skin because it is much more porous.
 If amphibians were to stay out of the water for too long, they would suffer from dehydration.